 Your data will reside in multiple foreign jurisdictions and will be subject to the laws of those jurisdictions including the USA Freedom Act (formerly known as the Patriot Act).
 Google maintains multiple shared copies of our data in different locations to mitigate against local system failures and IT security risks.

 Google will not own our data.
 All data is the property of Ryerson and/or you, the end user, and the contract with Google will have no impact on the intellectual property rights, custody, or control of faculty, staff, and student data.

-All students, faculty and staff are provided with all the features of G Suite for Education, including Ryerson Gmail.
+All students, faculty and staff are provided with all the features of Google Workspace for Education, including Ryerson Gmail.
 You will continue to be responsible for how you use and share confidential information (including personal information) in accordance with university policies.

 There will be no advertising or data mining for faculty, staff, and student accounts.
 Google may display ads in Alumni accounts.